FLOOR VIBRATION CONTROL

 Human Perception of Floor Vibration

 Since the 1930s the perception of humans to floor vibration has been studied and a number of scales relating objective evaluation of a vibrating floor (in terms of vibration movement and its frequency) to a set of subjective perceptions (such as barely perceptible or definitely perceptible) have been developed.
 More recently the American Institute of Steel Construction (AISC) has published the guide to serviceability design: Design Guide 11: “Floor Vibration Due to Human Activity”.
-In this guide, vibration induced by walking (which if sustained at the same pace, could be viewed as steady-state vibration) measured at 0.005 g (0.5% of g) or higher in a quiet space such as an office and 0.02g or higher in a commercial, e.g. retail, are considered objectionable.
+In this guide, vibration induced by walking (which if sustained at the same pace, could be viewed as steady-state vibration) measured at 0.005 g (0.5% of g) or higher in a quiet space such as an office and 0.02g (2% of g) or higher in a commercial, e.g. retail, are considered objectionable.
+Figure 2(a) shows the acceleration limits adjusted for intended occupancy.

 Lenzen ( Lenzen, K. H., 1966, “Vibration of Steel Joist-Concrete Slab Floors,” Engineering Journal, AISC, 3, pp. 133-136) presented a criterion for judging the severity of transient floor vibration (commonly caused by intermittent movement/walking of a small number of people in a residential and office environment).
 According to Lenzen, the occupants would sense only the initial impact, e.g. of a heel drop, if the floor response diminishes within the first four cycles of oscillation.
-That is, when the amplitude of vibration after the fifth cycle is less than 20% of the initial amplitude, the floor vibration is barely perceptible, or not perceptible at all.
 Although old, the criterion proposed by Lenzen is frequently used in the experimental evaluation of existing floor systems for serviceability.

 Modeling of Floor Dynamics